maxmilton/MaxMilton.com-Old-v3/content/blog/intro-to-therapeutic-fasting.md

 In the video he explains all this in an understandable way, even for people who may not be that interested in nutritional science.
 Truly interesting stuff, I highly recommend watching<!--more-->!

-## Therapeutic Fasting---Solving the Two-Compartment Problem
+## Therapeutic fasting---solving the two-compartment problem

 {{< youtube id="tIuj-oMN-Fk" >}}